-

 King Louis XVI called the Estates-General to Versailles to address France’s financial crisis.
 The Third Estate quickly demands greater representation, setting the stage for a political break. -

-The National Assembly issues a proclamation of universal rights, which are liberty, property, security, and resistance to oppression, that becomes the ideological foundation of the Revolution. -
+The National Assembly issues a proclamation of universal rights, which are liberty, property, security, and resistance to oppression, that becomes the foundation of the Revolution. -

 Thousands of women march from Paris to Versailles, demanding bread and forcing the royal family to move to Paris and dramatically bringing the king under popular pressure. -